BioMedIA/deepali/README.md

 ## Installation

-This Python package can be installed with [pip]:
+This library is available as [Python package on PyPI](https://pypi.org/project/hf-deepali/) and can be installed with [pip]:

 ```
 pip install hf-deepali